NullDev/Discord-Trivia-Cheat/README.md

 You can **contribute** by adding questions to [this list](https://github.com/NLDev/Discord-Trivia-Cheat/blob/master/config.json).
 This can be accomplished by either filing an [issue](https://github.com/NLDev/Discord-Trivia-Cheat/issues) or by creating a [pull request](https://github.com/NLDev/Discord-Trivia-Cheat/pulls).

-## Disclaimber: :heavy_exclamation_mark:
+## Disclaimer: :heavy_exclamation_mark:

-It appears that discord doesn't really like Self-Bots.
-Apparently they have been sending warning emails to people using selfbots.
-I am not quite sure about that, but I would advice to keep an eye on your email just in case discord does send something to you. **I am not responsible for anything that happens with your Account!**
+It appears, that discord doesn't really like Self-Bots.
+Apparently they have been sending warning emails to people using them.
+I am not quite sure about that, but I would advice to keep an eye on your email just in case discord does send something to you. **I am not responsible for anything that happens to your Account!**

 You can read [Discord](https://discordapp.com/)'s full TOS [here](https://discordapp.com/terms).